 - a.
 Place the component in an appropriate fixture (See 2.3). - b.
 When specified, the leads shall be fluxed (See 4.3). - c.
+Remove the dross from the solder pot surface. - d.
 Unless otherwise specified, terminations shall be immersed to within 0.050 inch (1.27 mm) of the component body in accordance with TABLE 2036-1.
-Terminations shall be immersed simultaneously, if the geometry of the component permits. - d.
+Terminations shall be immersed simultaneously, if the geometry of the component permits. - e.
 After the solder dip, the component shall be allowed to cool and stabilize at room ambient conditions.
 If flux was used, the component shall be cleaned using an appropriate cleaning solution.